A1taxi-Hosur/vendormk/ZOHO_OAUTH_SETUP_GUIDE.md

 - Ensure the Account ID matches your Zoho Payments account

 ### "Invalid Scope" Error
-- Ensure you included `ZohoPayments.payments.CREATE,ZohoPayments.payments.READ` in the scope when generating the authorization code
+- Ensure you included `ZohoPay.payments.CREATE,ZohoPay.payments.READ,ZohoPay.payments.UPDATE` in the scope when generating the authorization code
+- Note: We use **Payment Links API** which requires ZohoPay scopes (not ZohoPayments)

 ### "Invalid Grant" Error
 - The authorization code expired (they expire in 3 minutes)